yihshe/CIL_Road_Segmentation/README.md

 ### ```model.py```

 *  `unet`: Modified U-Net with local skip connection (as in ResNet), dropout and batch-normalization
-*  `unet_dilated`: U-Net with dilated convolution as bottlenect; dropout is not used in this model.
+*  `unet_dilated`: U-Net with dilated convolution as bottleneck; dropout is not used in this model.

 ### ```mask_to_submission.py```